 You can Google and get a lot of ideas!
 I did soup mixes in quart jars one year and added some homemade hot cocoa and quick breads.
 I arranged all the items in pretty containers that I had bought in late January for 90% off at Big Lots.
 Score!
 Friends and neighbors loved them!

 4. Work side jobs for a short time

 Nearly all businesses are hiring part-time, short-term help for the holidays.
 If you need extra cash, this may be just the ticket for you.
 Generally hours are flexible and, who knows, you may find that you like it and the company may offer you a permanent gig after the holidays are over.

 5. Sell possessions.

-Although not considered a “fun” option, it beats going into debt.
+It’s the most wonderful time of the year … for selling items on Marketplace.
 You could sell some of those handmade or home-baked items to get cash for your Christmas!
 Since it’s Christmas, people are in the “buying mood”.
 Some of the items you don’t use (some of which are still in the original packaging!) can be sold on free venues like Facebook Marketplace.

 6. Donate plasma.